What is vulnerability management?

 - Incomplete coverage: A passive listening tool only picks up assets it can "hear", meaning if you don’t have your asset communicating through a specific "listener", its presence will not be detected, thus not included in your asset inventory.
 Serially connected relays, for example, are highly unlikely to be included in your list of assets.
 It also means putting "listeners" into all subnets, requiring exponential resources.

-- Detailed data and characteristics: Passive anomaly listening provides content on what is transmitted.
+- Inaccurate data and characteristics: Passive anomaly listening provides content on what is transmitted.
 If the endpoints are not tuned to send data, it won’t be captured.
 This includes firmware, serial numbers, software versions, user accounts, ports and services that are listening.
 They do pick up a lot of traffic, but not everything.
 In the end, that is not really the use case they were initially designed for.

-The alternative to passive tools is OT-based, real-time inventory tools.
+The alternative to passive detection tools is OT-based, real-time inventory tools.
 They are proven to be safe in OT environments, designed for the unique needs of an operating environment, and are intended to help manage OT endpoints.

 Software-based agent tools are often compared to passive detection tools on the topic of asset inventory.
 When identifying what a robust OT inventory requires to manage your cyber risk and OT assets, it becomes clear there is a strong need for a proper OT systems approach.